awslabs/gui-installer-for-sap-abap-sdk/README.md

 - For any Git-based installation (i.e. non copy/paste), the SAP RISE system needs to able to connect to [github.com](github.com)
 - To download the ABAP SDK, connectivity form SAP RISE to [aws.amazon.com](aws.amazon.com) is required
 - Amazon SSL certificates needed for connectivty have to be downloadable from [amazontrust.com](amazontrust.com)
-- OPTIONAL: If Internet access from the SAP RISE system is happening via a proxy, the SAP RISE system’s ICM has to be configured accordingly and the above-mentioned sites need to be allow-listed on the respective proxy.
+- <b>OPTIONAL</b>: If Internet access from the SAP RISE system is happening via a proxy, the SAP RISE system’s ICM has to be configured accordingly and the above-mentioned sites need to be allow-listed on the respective proxy.
 At the time of this writing, they are not part of the standard allow list of a proxy shipped with a SAP RISE environment.

 ## How to use